brettz9/webappfind/executable-builder/README.md

 1. IMPORTANT: Upgrade my quick-and-dirty, ironically non-concern-separated data files approach in favor of some kind of data-only form serialization (in case fields change), e.g., https://github.com/macek/jquery-serialize-object
-1. IMPORTANT: See `execute.js`, `executableResponses.js`, and
-    `componentRegistrations.js` for specific todos already under-way
 1. Ask Mozilla re: `-new-instance` on Windows (if it is supposed to create a new separate icon) and whether can add as feature, including for the sake of this add-on